AI

 100% of organizations plan to invest more of their budget in AI-related security initiatives in the next 12 months.

-61% of cybersecurity professionals in Germany identified deepfakes as the most significant identity-based threat in 2025.
+50% of cybersecurity professionals in the United Kingdom identified phishing as the top identity-based threat in 2025.